marcosem/nlw01-backend/README.md

 # New Level Week 01 - Backend

-Frontend web of ECOLETA application, using Typescript, Javascript, and NodeJS.
+Backend of ECOLETA application, using Typescript, Javascript, and NodeJS.

 ## Routes
 ### get '/items'